Skip to content

 Common side effects:

-• Injection site reactions including redness or swelling
+• Injection site redness or swelling

 • Mild flushing or temporary temperature fluctuations